decentralized-identity/trustdidweb-v03/spec/specification.md

    [Entry Hash Generation and Verification](#entry-hash-generation-and-verification) section of this specification.
-14. Update the value of the `versionId` (first) item of the JSON array with the literal string `1-` followed by the `entryHash` value produced in the previous step.
+14. Update the value of the `versionId` (first) item of the JSON array with the literal string `1-` (for version number 1) followed by the `entryHash` value produced in the previous step.
 15. Generate a [[ref: Data Integrity]] proof on the initial DIDDoc using an authorized key from a DID in the required `updateKeys` item in the [[ref: parameters]], and the `versionId` as the proof `challenge`.
 Add the proof to